Date of Degree

 Using this PTD classification, occupational physical and psychosocial stressors were studied.
 Continuous employment over the first 20 weeks of pregnancy was associated with a 30% increased risk of PTD versus not working.
 Working women reporting highly repetitive tasks (aOR=1.47(1.10-1.98)) or inadequate breaks (aOR=1.67(1.03-2.73)) were at increased risk of PTD.
 Working women who reported high lifting in the home had double the risk of PTD.

 Over 5% of control subjects reported an injury during pregnancy, and injured women tended to be younger, unmarried, less educated, and have lower incomes.
 Women with injuries involving >1 body part (aOR=2.50(1.14-5.49)), or injuries to the abdomen and other regions of the body (OR=1.75(0.59-5.23)) were at increased risk of PTD.

 Our findings provide a statistical approach to assess and correct for underestimates of ultrasound gestational age in case-control studies of PTD and SGA.
 The analyses of occupational exposures and injury during pregnancy indicate the need for studies that incorporate specific and standardized assessments of these exposures.

 Epidemiology, Gestational age dating, Preterm delivery

 Copyright 2010 Kari K. Harland

 Harland, Karisa Kay.
-"Occupation and injuries: risk factors for preterm delivery." dissertation, University of Iowa, 2010.
+"Occupation and injuries: risk factors for preterm delivery."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.